 General Course Information

-Course Code ANTH 3100 Course Anthropology Today: Experience, Power, Practice Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 Arts courses Incompatible ANTH 3029 Course Description The aim of this course is to understand the way in which anthropologists deploy specific theoretical perspectives in the organisation and analysis of ethnographic material to produce an understanding of the social world.
-Through a critical reading of ethnography, students have the opportunity to develop an understanding of the relationship between fieldwork material and social theory.
-The course content will focus on significant ethnographic monographs that exemplify the use of four major perspectives: experience, practice, power and justice..
+Course Code ANTH 3100 Course Anthropology Today: Experience, Power, Practice Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I Humanities/Social Sciences courses Incompatible ANTH 3029 Course Description Anthropological knowledge is principally developed in the full-length monographs, articles in professional journals, book chapters, film and other media.
+The aim of this course is to understand the way in which anthropologists deploy specific theoretical perspectives in the organisation and analysis of ethnographic material to produce critical knowledge and understanding of the social world.
+Through a critical reading of ethnography and the art of full-length monographs in particular, students have the opportunity to develop an understanding of both the process and product of the dialectic of fieldwork material and theoretical perspectives.
+The course content will focus on significant ethnographic monographs that exemplify the use of three major perspectives: experience, practice, and discourse and power.
 The goal is for students to be able to understand and begin to engage critically with ethnographic works.
-Each student will read a total of three books and write a total of three original essays of 1100-1200 words each.
+To maintain a coherent theme across the reading, the texts are all loosely centered on human-nature relations and interactions.
+This will allow for easier cross-pollination in the lectures and rotating seminar groups.
+Each student will read a total of four books and write a total of four original essays of 1100-1200 words each.

 Course Coordinator: Dr Georgina Drew

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: